(Dennis Hof) – Generally speaking, I am a limited government, low-tax, pro-business, state’s rights, live-and-let-live “conservatarian.”

 Got any other ideas or suggestions?
 Shoot them to me at [email protected]

 Over 80 percent of voters in District 36 voted against the gross business tax that was on the ballot in 2014.
 Nevertheless, my opponent broke his word to the people who elected him by voting for a similar gross business tax after promising not to.

-If elected, I will support Assemblyman Ira Hansen’s proposed bill to repeal the new “commerce tax” and work with colleagues and legislative staff on alternative ways to fund the state’s necessary, effective and constitutionally permissible services and programs.
+Unlike my opponent, who voted FOR the Commerce Tax, I support efforts to repeal this anti-business, job-killing new tax and work with colleagues and legislative staff on alternative ways to fund the state’s necessary, effective and constitutionally permissible services and programs.